walder/Skynet-IADS/README.md

 In this release there is no electronic warfare functionallity.
 It will be aded in a later release.

 # Using it in the mission editor
 Skynet requires MIST.
-A version is provided in this repository or you can download the most current version [here] (https://github.com/mrSkortch/MissionScriptingTools)
+A version is provided in this repository or you can download the most current version [here](https://github.com/mrSkortch/MissionScriptingTools).

 #  Example Code
 Unlike other IADS Scripts Skynet requires you to define the elements with some code.
 In excange for that it will behave more life like.
 Think of yourself as the general planning the IADS.